When you have your visa

 All BRPs will expire on the 31 December 2024 and you must create an e-Visa account by this date to ensure that you can access your digital status from the 1 January 2025.
 If you do not do this you will not be able to show you have a visa for the UK.

-Once you have collected your BRP you should create your account.
+You can create your UKVI account with a passport or BRP.
 You do not need to wait until you receive an invite from the UKVI to do this.
 Follow the steps below to create your e-Visa account:

 1. Watch this video from the UKVI for more information